Samagra-Development/Samagra-Website/src/pages/team/index.md

       intern at the Indian Institute of Management, Bangalore.

       An opportunity to solve complex governance problems and improve the lives of citizens brought him to Samagra.
+Currently, he is part of the CMGGA team in Haryana.
     image: /img/nawaz.png
     linkedInProfile: https://www.linkedin.com/in/nawaz-ahmed-khan-23512a18b/
     name: Nawaz Ahmed Khan
-    project: .
+    project: CMGGA
   - bio: >-
       Nikhil holds an MBA from the Indian Institute of Management Ahmedabad (IIMA), a Master’s degree in Public Administration from Indira Gandhi